What causes drift in Thermocouples?

 Let’s break it down… so, what actually is a thermocouple?

-A thermocouple is a temperature-measuring device consisting of two dissimilar conductors or wires that are joined each other at one end.
-The joined end is referred as the Hot Junction.
+A thermocouple is a temperature-measuring device consisting of two dissimilar conductors or wires that join together at one end.
+The Hot Junction is the end that is joint together.
 The other end of these wires or dissimilar metals are referred to as the Cold Junction.

-Thermocouple drift plain and simply from use.
-The use of a thermocouple in harsh, high temperature environment change the physical state of the material.
+Thermocouple drift is plain and simply from use.
+The use of a thermocouple in a harsh, high-temperature environment changes the physical state of the material.

 The main causes of this are;